Installing IDA Application(v3.x, v2.x)

 5. Click the link of ida-web.war, in the configuration page, change the class loader order to Classes loaded with local class loader first (parent last).

-6. Save the changes and start the IDA web applicaiton. when the status of the IDA web applicaiton changes to started, you can visit the url like http://serverip:port/ida to access IDA web application.
+6. Save the changes and start the IDA web application.
+When the status of the IDA web application changes to started, you can visit the URL like http://serverip:port/ida to access the IDA web application.

 1. Download wlp-webProfile7-java8-linux-x86_64-19.0.0.2.zip from here: